tomi-vanek/openapi-routing/README.md

 ## Meta endpoints

-Routing library offers endpoints that provide "technical" meta information about the API that are not declared in the schema, so the microservice may be easily deployed in a cloud environment:
+The routing library offers also endpoints that provide "technical" meta information about the API.
+These endpoints are not declared in the schema and should make the microservice easily deployable to production environment:

-- `/meta/schema.yaml` - provides schema in YAML format
+- `/meta/schema.yaml` - provides the API schema in YAML format
-- `/meta/schema.json` - provides schema in JSON format
+- `/meta/schema.json` - provides the API schema in JSON format
 - `/meta/health` - health check for simpler deployment to cloud environment
 - `/meta/info` - basic information about the service - extracted from the OpenAPI schema
 - `/meta/routing` - routing rules used for request handling (for development and debugging)